Blaine Robison, M.A.

 I do not: Grk. ou, adv., a particle used adverbially in denial or negation; not.
-This particle differs from the other standard negative particle, mē, in that mē is subjective and conditional for a supposition, whereas ou is objective and unqualified, a denial of an alleged fact (DM 264f). want: Grk. thelō, pres., to have a desire for something, to wish, to want. you to be ignorant: Grk. agnoeō, pres. inf., to be without knowledge of something.
+This particle differs from the other standard negative particle, mē, in that mē is subjective and conditional for a supposition, whereas ou is objective and unqualified, a denial of an alleged fact (DM 264f). want: Grk. thelō, pres., to have a desire for something or have a purpose for something; will, wish, desire. you to be ignorant: Grk. agnoeō, pres. inf., to be without knowledge of something.
 In some passages the verb is used to mean being ignorant or uninformed and therefore sinning without awareness that one has made a mistake (Rom 2:4; Heb 5:2).

-2 You know that when you were like the nations, you were led away to those mute idols, however somehow you were being led.
+2 You know that when you were as Gentiles, you were led away to those mute idols, however somehow you were being led.

 You know: Grk. oida, perf., to have seen or perceived, hence to know.
 The perfect tense refers to action completed in the past with continuing results in the present.
 The verb is used primarily of experiential knowledge, such as to know about someone or to be intimately acquainted with someone.
 The verb may also be used of knowing how to do something, as well as to have discernment about something, thus to understand, be aware or perceive.
 In the LXX oida occurs frequently to render Heb. yada (SH-3045), which in most occasions refers to a personal knowledge, whether of knowing persons or knowing by experience, as well as knowing by learning (DNTT 2:395). that: Grk. hoti, conj. that serves as a link between two sets of data, here introducing a subordinate clause that functions as complementary object of the preceding verb.

-when: Grk. hote, adv., a temporal marker linking an event with another event; when. you were: Grk. eimi, impf., to be, a function word used primarily to declare a state of existence, whether in the past ('was, were'), present ('are, is') or future ('will be'), often to unite a subject and predicate (BAG). like the nations: Grk. ethnē, pl. of ethnos, a number of people or animals forming a group, then later strictly of humans as a people group.
+when: Grk. hote, adv., a temporal marker linking an event with another event; when. you were: Grk. eimi, impf., to be, a function word used primarily to declare a state of existence, whether in the past ('was, were'), present ('are, is') or future ('will be'), often to unite a subject and predicate (BAG). as Gentiles: Grk. ethnē, pl. of ethnos, a number of people or animals forming a group, then later strictly of humans as a people group.
 Mounce gives the root meaning as multitude or company.
 Ethnos is derived from ethos, custom or habit, so ethnos means a group held together by customs.
 The ancient Greeks used ethnos to mean foreigners.
-Most Bible versions translate ethnē as "pagans" (CJB, ESV, HCSB, NASB, NEB, NET, NIV, NLT, NRSV, OJB, TLV, TNIV).
-A number of versions render the noun as "Gentiles" (ASV, CEB, KJV, MW, NKJV, PNT, REV, RV) or "nations" (LITV, Marshall, YLT).
-NIRV and ISV have the inaccurate "unbelievers."
+Most Bible versions translate ethnē as "pagans" (CJB, ESV, HCSB, NASB, NEB, NET, NIV, NLT, NRSV, OJB, TLV, TNIV) and a few have "heathen" (AMPC, GNB, RSV, WEB).
+A number of versions have "Gentiles" (ASV, CEB, KJV, MW, NKJV, PNT, REV, RV) or "nations" (LITV, MPNT, YLT).

 you were led away: Grk. agō, impf. pass., to cause movement by taking the lead; lead, bring, carry, take. to: Grk. pros, prep.
 The root meaning is 'near' or 'facing,' but with the accusative case of the pronoun following the meaning is 'to, toward' (DM 110). mute: Grk. aphonos, not make use of vocal chords, or incapable of making any utterance, which applies here. idols: pl. of Grk. eidōlon may mean (1) a representation or symbol of a worshipped entity; cultic image, idol; or (2) something viewed as transcendent entity and identified with its material representation; imaged deity, idol.
 Paul probably alludes to Psalm 115: